4 km from the village of Paiania, Peania Perfecture.

 Please check rates and details directly with the companies in question if you need more recent info.

-Koutouki Cave is an vertical cave and its entry shaft is 38.5m deep.
+Σπηλια Κουτουκι (Koutouki Cave) is an vertical cave and its entry shaft is 38.5 m deep.
 At the bottom of the shaft the cave opens into a single huge cavern (60x60m).
 The visitor takes a circular route around this large chamber, zig zagging, backwards and forwards along corridors formed by the prolithic array of speleothems.
-The cave is accesible through an artificial entrance.
+The cave is accessible through an artificial entrance.
 The visitor sees a light show accompanied by music, showing the turn of a day: day-break, sunrise, midday, nightfall and moonlight.

 The story of the discovery is rather typical: a goat grazing on the slopes of Mt.
 Hymettos (Ymittos) fell into a small crevice whose depth was unknown.
 S. Vichos volunteered to descend by rope to rescue the animal.
 Though he found the goat dead, he had much to tell about the marvels he had seen.